Famous, but still a pretty remote trail visiting some of the most beautiful Georgian lakes.

 High passes with great views, magical lakes, rocky gorges, waterfalls, shepherds huts, remote valleys - this trek has everything.

-The trail has 90 km from start to end and crosses 4 mountain passes.
-Especially second half of the trek is quite remote and in case of any problems, it wouldn't be easy to get any help.
+The trail is almost 80 km long from start to the end (60km if you take a jeep to Natipuru), crosses four mountain passes and several potentially risky water bodies.
+Especially the crossing to Khaishi is quite remote and in case of any problems, it won't be easy to get any help.

 When to go:

-The best time is from the second half of July till the beginning of September because of the most pleasant weather and lowest rainfall.
+The best time is from the late July till the mid of September because of the most pleasant weather and lowest rainfall.